 Workshop Locations and Dates:

 Register for the following workshops through 4-HOnline.
-Click here to download instructions.
+Click here to download instructions and access the registration page.
+Contact the Program Coordinator for registration assistance.

 EOLS Stream Biomonitoring and Water Chemistry Monitoring Workshops, sponsored by EPA Environmental Education Grant (lodging and food provided, $25 registration fee):